Gerry Dattilio

-Gerry Dattilio (born June 11, 1953) is a former professional Canadian football quarterback in the Canadian Football League.
+Gerry Dattilio (born June 11, 1953) is a Canadian former professional football quarterback who played in the Canadian Football League (CFL).

-Early years
+Early life

 Dattilio played his high school football with the Chomedey Chiefs in the late 1960s and early 1970s, when he won a City Championship by beating St. Thomas High School of Pointe-Claire, Quebec.
 He also played in the Quebec Junior Football League with the Verdun Maple Leafs.

 He attended the University of Northern Colorado playing for the Bears from 1972 to 1974.
-He led the Bears in rushing as a quarterback in 1972 and 1973 and led the team in passing yards in both 1973 (1,367 yards, 18 TDs) and 1974 (1,367 yards, 14 TDs).
+He led the Bears in rushing as a quarterback in 1972 and 1973 and led the team in passing yards in both 1973 (1,367 yards, 18 touchdowns) and 1974 (1,367 yards, 14 touchdowns).
 He ranks 10th on the Bears' all-time passing yards list with 2,953 passing yards and was an All-Great Plains Conference player in both 1973 and 1974.